 Triton adopted a Responsible Investment policy in 2012.
-This was reviewed in 2019 and an updated version was launched in March 2020, and updated again in March 2021, which contains commitments to managing material ESG issues in our own operations, supply chains and portfolio companies, including with explicit reference to labour standards.
+This was last updated in March 2021, and reviewed but not updated in March 2022.
+It contains commitments to managing material ESG issues in our own operations, supply chains and portfolio companies, including with explicit reference to labour standards.
 Triton will also not knowingly invest in a company which (amongst other things):